-Use Bootstrap’s custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
+Use Boosted’s custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.

 Conveying meaning to assistive technologies

 Using color to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies – such as screen readers.
 Ensure that information denoted by the color is either obvious from the content itself (e.g. the visible text), or is included through alternative means, such as additional text hidden with the .sr-only class.

 To get the inversed button behaviour, simply add .btn-inverse class to your <button> or <a> tag.